michaelmarty/UniDec/readme.md

 v.4.2.3

 Major refactoring of the code to support ongoing development.
+For example, switched from local to absolute paths for most files in the engine.

 Fixed bug with spaces in oligomer names when importing ofiles.